Idaho Supreme Court Justice Warren Jones dies

 - Moose crowded by onlookers on shore drowns in Vermont lake

+Jones went on to graduate from the University of Chicago Law School in 1968.
+After graduating law school, Jones returned to Idaho to work as a law clerk for former Chief Justice Joseph J. McFadden.

+At the time of Jones’ appointment, Otter said he was looking for a judge who would be a strict constitutionalist.

-Jones retired in 2017 due to personal and family health reasons.
+Jones retired from the Supreme Court in 2017, citing personal and family health reasons.
+He retired nearly four years before his six-year term expired in 2021.
 He had experience health issues since suffering a stroke in 2014.

-At the time of his retirement, Jones said serving as a Supreme Court justice had been a professional highlight of his legal career.
-He had tried cases before juries in 38 of Idaho’s 44 counties in his 37-year career at a private law firm.
+Jones had tried cases before juries in 38 of Idaho’s 44 counties in his 37-year career.

+“I try to be very businesslike, polite,” Jones told The Associated Press in a 2007 interview when he was first appointed.
+“The best trial lawyers are people who approach the job in a just a very organized, businesslike, polite fashion.”

+“I disagreed with him often but I really admired him,” said former Chief Justice Jim Jones, who also retired in 2017.
+“With his background, you would think he would be adverse to criminal defendants but he was very concerned about protecting their rights.
+I respected that about him and enjoyed working with him.”